The serve went in. The return didn’t come back into the court.

 Twenty shot rallies.
 Really?

-If you like this story, please consider the tennis strategy course
+If you like this story, please consider the following two tennis strategy courses

 The poster child of the traditional style of clay court persistence is – of course – Rafael Nadal.
 Rafa wins at Roland Garros because he grinds opponents into the crushed red brick with an obscene amount of long rallies.
 Right?
 His success has nothing to do with the short rallies.
 Isn’t that the narrative that you hear?